ssebastianmag/hydrogen-wavefunctions/README.md

 characterizing how electron probability distributions are spread out in space.
 It has two components:

-- **Associated Legendre Polynomials**
+- **Associated Legendre Polynomials**: These dictate the shape of the orbital in the polar ($\theta$) direction, helping to define the characteristic shapes (s, p, d, etc.) we often associate with atomic orbitals.

 ### $P_{\ell}^{m}(\cos\theta)$

-These dictate the shape of the orbital in the polar ($\theta$) direction, helping to define the characteristic shapes (s, p, d, etc.) we often associate with atomic orbitals.
 <br>

-- **Exponential Azimuthal Term**
+- **Exponential Azimuthal Term**: This term provides the orientation of the orbital in the azimuthal plane, as determined by the magnetic quantum number $m$.

 ### $e^{im\varphi}$

-This term provides the orientation of the orbital in the azimuthal plane, as determined by the magnetic quantum number $m$.
-<br><br>

 ---